MartinSimango/dstruct/README.md

 Limitations:
+* You cannot extend structs with unexported embedded fields
 * Dynamic structs with struct fields of type `any (interface {})` cannot be created.
 If you try extend or merge structs which have struct fields of type `any` their value must be set to a concrete type.